ThorTuwy/WallaReq/README.md

 ## Getting Started

-The recomended way to use this project is Docker
+The recomended way to install this project is Docker

 ### Docker